gardendb/gardendb/README.md

 [extensible data notation](https://github.com/edn-format/edn) (EDN) format and native Clojure maps, sequences, and functions to provide an idiomatic in-memory document store with persistence.

 **GardenDB is still in alpha and changing rapidly.
-The API should remain the same but GardenDB is NOT for production use at this time.
+The API is somewhat stable but may change.
+GardenDB is NOT for production use at this time.
 USE AT OWN RISK.**

 ## Why is the name GardenDB?